simp/pupmod-simp-simplib/README.md

 *Returns*: `Hash` Structured Hash of the host information

 #### **simplib::passgen**
 Generates a random password string for a passed identifier.
-Uses Puppet\[:environmentpath\]/\$environment/simp\_autofiles/gen\_passwd/ as the destination directory.
+Returns the password or a hash of the password depending on arguments.
+It also stores the password on the puppetserver using Puppet\[:environmentpath\]/\$environment/simp\_autofiles/gen\_passwd/ as the destination directory.

 The minimum length password that this function will return is 6 characters.

+If no, or an invalid, second argument is provided then it will return the
+    currently stored string.

 *Arguments*:
 * ``identifier``      Unique `String` to identify the password usage.